rizkypamungkas/DA/Excel/Superstore Analysis/readme.md

 ## Business Questions
 1. Which segment is best seller?
-2. Analysing sales profit by each Category over the year 2011–2014
+2. Analysing sales and order over the year 2011–2014
 3. Which sub-categories sell the most?
 4. Who are the Top 10 Customers of the Superstore?
 5. What are the Top 10 States with the highest number of orders?